transparency-dev/witness/cmd/omniwitness/README.md

 an audience as possible and strengthen the network.
 Checkpoints will be pushed to the distributors using GitHub pull requests.
 This means that GitHub credentials must be provided.
-It is strongly recommended to set up a secondary account for this purpose.
+It is strongly recommended to set up a dedicated account for this purpose.

 GitHub setup:
   * Create a personal access token with `repo` and `workflow` permissions at https://github.com/settings/tokens